 Similarly, I know some therapists incorporate yoga postures and therapies that involve noticing physical changes like eye movement or breath patterns.
 For these therapies, in-person sessions may work best.

-Whenever I entered my therapist’s beautiful, sunlit office with fresh air and a dash of aroma oil, I would instantly feel calm, relaxed, and at peace.
+Whenever I entered my therapist’s beautiful, sunlit office in-person – replete with fresh air and a dash of aroma oil – I would instantly feel calm, relaxed, and at peace.
 My body knew, “I’m going to feel better here.”
-While it was a 45min subway commute to get to my therapist’s office, that feeling of physical comfort was well worth it.
+While it was a 45-min subway commute to get to my therapist’s office, that feeling of physical comfort was well worth it.